-Canton Marine Towing spent more than a year trying to configure monitoring and engine controlling solutions for six boats with different manufacturers and components.
-They weren’t able to finish even one boat during this time frame.
-They faced multiple issues with final components, connections, programming, and OEM technical support.
-That is until Palmer Johnson and Trident Engineered Solutions provided the perfect solution.
+Canton Marine Towing spent a while trying to configure monitoring and engine controlling solutions for six boats with different manufacturers and components.
+Despite their best efforts, they couldn’t find a good solution that fit their desired time frame.
+They faced challenges with final components, connections, programming, and OEM technical support.

 Canton Marine Towing needed to Comply with Sub Chapter M regulations and beyond with their vessels.
 They wanted a plug and play style system that does not require special programming assistance from the manufacturer.
 Canton requested a system that was easier to install, configure, had concise monitoring, clear visual information, and simple operation for everyone aboard the vessel.
 Canton also wanted to ensure that the new system would work with the mechanical fuel systems.
 Their goal was to have four boats completed in four months.